rogersanick/messari-hail-mary/README.md

 NOTE: If you don't have homebrew install - please visit the following [link](https://docs.brew.sh/Installation)

+## Usage

 Once you have the necessary dependencies, starting the application is as simple as running the two following commands.
+Data can be retrieved directly from the MongoDB instance specified once the process has run successfully.
+Enjoy exploring!

 This will run the process a single time and then exit.

 ```bash
     npm install
     npm run start
 ```

-Or you can run the process as a service using the following command.
+Or you can run the process as a service.

 ```bash
     npm run service
 ```

-## Usage

-Data can be retrieved directly from the MongoDB instance specified once the process has run successfully.
-Enjoy exploring!

 ## Logging